Azure/Azure2AzureTK/7-Export/readme.md

 ## Export Script

-This script is intended to generate the report based on the output from previous script check into a formatted Excel or CSV report.
-The script will produce a report containing information about all services in scope, Origin Region and target region of each services, and the flag of services availability in the target region.

 This script generates a formatted Excel or CSV report based on the output from the previous check script.
 The report includes detailed information for each service, such as:
 * Resource name and type
 * SKU (if available)